RiccardoSpolaor/Verbal-Explanations-of-Spatio-Temporal-Graph-Neural-Networks-for-Traffic-Forecasting/README.md

 </div>

 To achieve this goal, the system uses a transparent and easily comprehensible *post-hoc model inspection* explainer to provide explanations which can be more easily conveyed to the target users and which consider both the local and global scope of explanations.
 These explanations are performed on extracted events in the predicted output and they take the visual form of an *important subgraph* within the input traffic network data, highlighting information crucial for the forecasts.
 The global aspect of the search is obtained by cutting the input graph in a subset according to *traffic laws* measuring correlations between input and output nodes.
 The obtained subgraph is then furtherly pruned by a localized *Monte Carlo Tree Search (MCTS)*, obtaining a refined explanation for the output event.
 The obtained refined subgraph is finally divided in clusters illustrating events that led to the outcome.
-The explainer takes inspiration from [cite], but deeply modifies its implementation.
+The explainer takes inspiration from [Explaining Temporal Graph Models through an Explorer-Navigator Framework](https://openreview.net/forum?id=BR_ZhvcYbGJ), but deeply modifies its implementation.

 <div align="center">